General things to know about EVE Online before beginning:

 - if your velocity is directed within ~15 degrees of your warp destination, you'll enter warp instantly if the velocity is 75% or more of the ship's current maximum velocity

-- capsulesthe egg-shaped pod in which your pilot's body rides and shuttles always instawarp from a dead stop regardless of skill level
+- read here about trainable skills and modules which affect time to warp. capsulesthe egg-shaped pod in which your pilot's body rides and shuttles always instawarp from a dead stop regardless of skill level

-- several frigates and destroyers and a handful of larger hulls can be fit to instawarp, but this depends on the hull, its fitting, and the pilot's learned skills
+- several frigates and destroyers and a handful of larger hulls can be fit to instawarp, but this depends on the hull, its fitting, and the pilot's learned skills and implants

 - here is a page about subsecond fits which can reliably escape hyperlockers